XMP sidecar ignored if named incorrectly.

 We might add import support for other XMP files and other application's tags at some point.

-#9 Updated by juanmah - about 7 years ago
+#9 Updated by juanmah - over 7 years ago

 "It's not a bug, it's a feature!"